“If it’s a sure bet, we’re not interested,” – Jay Schnitzer, former director of Darpa’s Defense Sciences Office

 The special situation all innovators want to be in is where we can start with a blank slate.
 Not just simply modify and tweak a sure thing.
 If that’s what you are looking for, read on…

 Derivative work, where you can clearly see a mashup of previous ideas; that’s what most work looks like.
 In my line of work we talk a lot about Disney as having a monopoly on the most impactful type of innovation of all: customer experience.

 There isn’t a meeting that doesn’t go by where Disney isn’t mentioned.
 Same goes for when discussing UI’s and UX’s, there is always a comparison towards Apple.
-Or when discussing films, someone always mentions some great movie and how we can replicate some scene from it; or even the story.
+Or when discussing top films like those produced by mike morse, someone always mentions some great movie and how we can replicate some scene from it; or even the story.